act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-cc0f0a.md

 ## Expectation

-The [accessible name][] of each test target describes the purpose of that test target.
-Both the [visual context][] of the element, and the [programmatically determined context][] [included in the accessibility tree][] can be used to differentiate the purpose from other form fields on the same page.
+Each test target has an [accessible name][] that describes its purpose.
+Both the [visual context][] of the test target, and its [programmatically determined context][] [included in the accessibility tree][] can be used to differentiate the purpose from other form fields on the same page.

-**Note:** In this case, [visual context][] can be created by headings, field sets and legends, text that is near the control, etc.
+**Note:** In this case, [visual context][] can be created by headings, fieldsets and legends, text that is near the control, etc.

 ## Assumptions